Xuanrui (Ray) Qi

 In an English-language setting, I prefer to just be addressed as "Ray".
 My Chinese name is written 亓璇睿 in

 Chinese characters, and in Mandarin it is pronounced /tɕʰi˧˥ ɕɥɛn˧˥ ɻwei̯˥˩/ (in IPA).
 I find the best approximation

 (modulo tones) to be the Japanese katakana: チー・シュエンルイ.
 If you can read Hanyu Pinyin or Bopomofo

 (Zhuyin Fuhao), it is pronounced [qí xuán ruì] or ㄒㄧˊ ㄏㄩㄢˊ ㄖㄨㄟˋ.
-In fact, even many native Chinese speakers cannot
+By the way, even many native Chinese

 speakers cannot read the Chinese characters in my name.